BenGeorgeJones/Maths-in-Action/README.md

 These are heavily commented and each come with their own summary at the top.

-There is also an additional file called GameCode.ipynb that I wrote for the implementation of the games Connect 4 and noughts and crosses into python
+There is also an additional file called GameCode.ipynb that I wrote for the implementation of the games Connect 4 and noughts and crosses into Python